|

 A popular 50's method of Ace showing C.A.B responses

-to 2 are fluent - when positive.
+are fluent - when positive.
 But then there is usually

 a slam on, so plenty of bidding space!

-A 2 simple relay response also improves matters,
+simple relay response also improves matters,

 allowing the big hand to start showing majors at the two level.
 It can still